-An Ecological Eye on Oysters - Reducing Stresses and Maximising Benefits
+An Ecological Eye on Oysters - Reducing stresses and Maximising Benefits.

 Oysters are a delicacy in demand, but farming them is not without its stresses.
 ‘Invading’ species can take hold at oyster farms, where they grow rapidly.
 Conversely, some types of farmed oyster can themselves ‘escape’ and cause problems in the wild.

-Dr Tasman Crowe and his group at UCD School of Biology and Environmental Sciences are taking an ecological-eye view of these issues in oyster farming, with the aim of protecting oysters from the environment and of protecting the environment from oysters.
+Dr Tasman Crowe and his group at UCD School of Biology and Environmental Sciences are taking an ecological-eye view of these issues in oyster farming, with the aim of protecting oysters from the the environment and of protecting the environment from oysters.

 One of the prime targets in their sights is an aquatic animal species called Didemnum, which is well known in some parts of the world for ‘invading’ oyster farms, fouling up equipment with its slimy presence and choking oyster growth.